Louis-crypto/hero-squad/readme.md

 # Hero Squad
 ##### Louis Odhiambo
+##### 07/02/2020

 ## Description
 Hero Squad is a project that allows a user to create heroes and squads that contain a particular number of heroes.
-Heroes can belong to only 1 squad at a time.
+Heroes can belong to only 1 squad at a time.The app analyses the squads strengths and weaknesses.

 ## Technologies used
 * HTML
 * CSS
-* BOOTSRAP
+* BOOTSTRAP
 * Java
 * Gradle
 * Spark framework